-- Guidelines that employ the words "should," "shall," and "will" are intended to be applied either as stated or through an alternative measure that achieves the same objective. - Guidelines using the words "may," "encouraged," "preferred" "as feasible" or "discouraged" are not mandatory, but express a more or less desirable (or undesirable) design solutions.
+- (M) Mandatory Guidelines employ the words "should," "shall," and "will" and are intended to be applied either as stated or through an alternative measure that achieves the same objective.
+These guidelines are noted with an M for mandatory. - (P) Preferred Guidelines use the words "may," "encouraged," "preferred" "as feasible" or "discouraged" and are not mandatory, but express a more or less desirable (or undesirable) design solutions.
+These guidelines are noted with a P for preferred